traegh/traegh/README.md

 - 👋 Hi, I’m @traegh, also known as Daniel Strach.
 Quite new at GitHub.
 - 👀 I’m interested in motosports, martial arts and strongman competitions.
-- 🌱 I’m currently learning C#, MVVM to be precise.
+- 🌱 I’m currently learning myselft Java.
 - 📫 Reach me at:
-strach.daniel.dev@gmail.com / Elusive#7777
+strach.daniel.dev@gmail.com / Elusive#1337

 <!---
 traegh/traegh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.